flaviut/flaviut.github.io/_posts/2021-07-28-reversing-emporia-vue-2.md

 So the only way to get that data is to reverse-engineer the board and modify the software to do what I need to get the data into Home Assistant.

+{% include image.html
+    url="/assets/images/2021-07-28-reversing-emporia-vue-2/front.jpg"
+    description="Photo of the front of the board, click for high-res" %}
+{% include image.html
+    url="/assets/images/2021-07-28-reversing-emporia-vue-2/back.jpg"
+    description="Photo of the back of the board, click for high-res" %}

 The following are my mostly-chronological notes about how I got into this thing.
 They're posted in the hope that they'll be useful to other folks trying